-Sub-trades working with or in close proximity to ACMs should be informed of their presence;
+Sub-trades working with or in close proximity to ACMs should be informed of its presence;

-Given that ACMs have been identified and will likely remain in place, an Asbestos Management Plan is required, and an ACMs inventory must be kept on site.
+Given that ACMs have been identified and will likely remain in place, an Asbestos Management Plan is therefore required, and an inventory of ACMs must be kept on site.
 All ACMs must be routinely inspected to ensure no damage has occurred, and the inventory must be updated once in each 12-month period and as may be required based on expected changing site conditions, abatement and/or renovation activities.